 A scrubber is a device installed in the exhaust system after the engine or boiler that treats exhaust gas with a variety of substances, which may include seawater, chemically treated freshwater or dry substances, to remove most of the SOx from the exhaust and reduce PM.
 After passing through the scrubber system, the compliant exhaust is released to the atmosphere.

-Beşiktaş Shipyard is working on the system for 3 years and become the most active yard for scrubber installations.
+Beşiktaş Shipyard is working on the system for since 2017 and become the most active yard for scrubber installations.
 Inhouse GRE/GRVE workshops, SMO pipe workshop, roof closed storage areas, training from authorized companies for installations are only some of the implemented investments to provide better service.
 The yard can manage 3 scrubber installation simultaneously and have the capacity to install 40 scrubber per year.